 Since I try to eat sugar in moderation and save it mostly for things like my after-dinner ice cream, I just check the labels and specifically look for a sauce low in added sugar.
 Annie’s Naturals makes some organic BBQ sauces with less than 8 grams of sugar per 1/4 cup serving.
 If you have time, you could also always make your own sauce.

 If you try out this crockpot pulled BBQ chicken, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
 Hope you enjoy!

 - 2 lbs (about 3-4 count) boneless, skinless chicken breasts

-Rinse and if necessary, trim chicken breasts.
+- Rinse and if necessary, trim chicken breasts.
 Pound or slice chicken breasts so each piece is roughly the same thickness/size as the other pieces.
-Spray slow-cooker with cooking spray.
-Add BBQ sauce and then chicken, turning so each piece is coated with sauce.
-Cook on high for 3 - 3 1/2 hours, depending on your slow-cooker's settings.
+Add chicken broth and then chicken, adding more broth (or water) to fully cover chicken, if needed.
+Cook on HIGH for 3 - 3 1/2 hours, depending on your slow-cooker's settings.

 - Remove chicken breasts onto a cutting board or plate, and let rest for a few minutes.
 Discard cooking liquid.
 Turn slow-cooker down to the WARM setting (or LOW if you don't have a WARM setting).

 - Check to make sure that chicken is white inside and cooked through, then shred with two forks.
 Return to slow-cooker and add BBQ sauce.

 - Serve on buns and/or alongside roasted sweet potatoes, roasted or steamed broccoli or cauliflower, or your favorite Southern sides like mac 'n' cheese, coleslaw, and potato salad.